 The granite bouldering at Targasonne just across the border in France is at an altitude of over 1,600m.
 These granite boulders offer a good range of problems across all grades and are generally between 3m and 4m tall.

 |2||Montgrony||Sport||207||3 to 8c||6b to 8a|

 |3||Targasonne||Bouldering||421||Fb 3b to 8b||Fb 4a to 6c|

 If you choose your crag and/or sector appropriately it is possible to rock climb in the Pyrenees throughout the year.
-However the best time of the year is definitely either spring or autumn.
+However the best time of the year to go rock climbing in the Spanish Pyrenees is definitely either in the spring or the autumn.